3lpsy/python-jinja2pdf/README.md

 python run.py --title "Argument Example" --content "hello darkness my old friend" --template example2
 ```

 Title and content will be rendered within the html template where {{title}} and {{content}} are used.
 Your variables can have any name (except 'template' and 'context' as those are reserved) as long as they are in the --key value format.
 Every key must have a value.

-### Templates with Variables in a python file
+### Templates with Variables in a python module

-You can also define more complicated variables in a python file in the root directory.
+You can also define more complicated variables in a python module (file) in the root directory.

 For example, you could have a file 'example3_context.py' which contains: